voko421/ArabicaCliento/README.md

 - **Anti-Slip** – Protection from slipping on soap and other slippery surfaces.
 - **Auto-Spin** – "Spinbot" effect, causing the character to spin continuously.
 - **Auto-Zoom** – Automatically adjusts zoom for optimal view.
 - **Friend-or-Foe System (Arabica Friend)** – Aimbot recognizes friends and enemies, focusing only on opponents.
+Add your friend by username.
 - **ClickGui** - simple user interface for switching cheat functions, activated by F4.

 ## Additional Features